CuBr202/Inductive-Reasoning/README.md

 ## GPT-scripts
 Here is the code of this project.
-api.py:  Handle openai api.
+api.py:  Handle OpenAI API.
-gpt_batch_inference.py:  Handle prompts and openai api key.
+gpt_batch_inference.py:  Handle prompts and OpenAI API key.
 gpt_cli.py: Core of the experiments.
 Prompt to the LLM and handle the LLM's output. lf_loader.py: Read and load the dataset.
 log_transformer.py and read_log.py: Used for reading the logs.
 Donot run this file.